-Beginning June 22, 2021, medical variance information (exemptions, SPE certificates, and grandfathered exemptions) for all CMV drivers will be electronically transmitted from the National Registry to the SDLAs via CDLIS.
-PII from the CMV driver is collected and recorded as part of the Medical Exemption and SPE Certificate programs; however, only the driver's name, date of birth, and issued and expiration dates will be entered into the National Registry for transmission to the SDLAs.
+FMCSA uses CDLIS to electronically transmit driver identification, examination results, and restriction information from the National Registry system to the SDLAs for holders of CDLs and CLPs.
+Medical variance information (exemptions, skills performance evaluation certificates, and grandfathered exemptions) for all CMV drivers is electronically transmitted from the National Registry to the SDLAs via CDLIS.
+PII from the CMV driver is collected and recorded as part of the Medical Exemption and SPE Certificate programs; however, only the driver's name, date of birth, type of variance, and issued and expiration dates will be entered into the National Registry for transmission to the SDLAs.